TULiberalArts/Political-Science/pages/graduate.md

 Unfortunately, funding is only available for PhD students.

-**Q: If I am admitted, but do not receive funding, how much does tuition cost?**
+**Q: If I am admitted but do not receive funding, how much does tuition cost?**

 Tuition can vary from year to year.
 For current rates see [tuition and fees](http://www.temple.edu/grad/admissions/tuition_fees.htm) on the admissions page.